SharonIV0x86/CinderPeak/docs/GraphMatrix.md

 ## Limitations
 - The `EdgeType` parameter is required even for unweighted graphs, though it is unused in such cases.
-- The visualization output is implementation-dependent and may require additional setup for graphical rendering.
 - Error messages are logged but not propagated to the caller, relying on `Exceptions::handle_exception_map`.
 - Custom vertex and edge types must be carefully designed to work with `PeakStore` operations.